adamliyi/docs-1/porting_guide.md

 Refer to `arch/arm/boot/dts/aspeed-bmc-opp-palmetto.dts`, add machine's device tree `aspeed-bmc-opp-m1.dts`

+Refer to `Documentation/devicetree` for details on GPIO, leds.

 ### Device driver

 If the machine uses new drivers, the device driver shall be contributed to `linux` repo.